 The Letter i and "You"

 The letter i in Kryptonian, when preceding a vowel, loses its vowel quality to become the consonant [j] (as the "y" in English "you" … you see what I did there?).
 In this situation, the letter is written as a diacritic above the following vowel as shown below.
-The combining can occur over any vowel including the rhotic vowels and the diphthongs.
+The combining can occur over any vowel including the rhotic vowels and the ligatures.

-Note that í and Ý are exceedingly rare combinations in Kryptonian.
+Also note that í and Ý are exceedingly rare combinations in Kryptonian.

 The Vowels and Gendered Nouns